tilgalas/beam-kafka-to-bigquery/README.md

 ### Read multiple Kafka topics using .withTopics KafkaIO method with BigQuery dynamic destinations

-Single Read multiple Kafka topics using the `.withTopics` method of `KafkaIO` source and `BigQueryIO` dynamic destination to write to different tables based on the input topic
+Consolidated read of multiple Kafka topics using the `.withTopics` method of `KafkaIO` source and `BigQueryIO` dynamic destination to write to different tables based on the input topic

 Example Dataflow Pipeline